Amber Fiser

-Amber Fiser is an American professional softball pitcher for the Oklahoma City Spark.
+Amber Kay Fiser (born February 6, 1998) is an American professional softball pitcher for the Chicago Bandits.
 She played college softball at Minnesota.

 Career

 Fiser attended Benton Community High School.
 She later attended the University of Minnesota, where she was a starting pitcher for the Minnesota Golden Gophers softball team in the Big Ten Conference.
 She is a two-time first team conference honoree and was named Big Ten Pitcher of the Year in 2019.

 Fiser led Minnesota softball to their first ever berth in the 2019 Women's College World Series, where they lost to Washington, 5–3.
 She redshirted her senior year in 2020 due to the cancellation of the season and the COVID-19 pandemic and returned to play in 2021 to complete her eligibility.
 Fiser was drafted No. 5 overall in the Athletes Unlimited Softball draft.